 Date Command for Shell

-- Date command displays the date, time and day of the week.
-If you enter it without parameters, then it displays the current date, time and day of the week.
+- The date command displays the date, time, and day of the week.
+If you enter it without parameters, then it displays the current date, time, and day of the week.

-- To get help on how to run date command, you can run
+- To get help on how to run the date command, you can run

 sudo date –helpor

 Using SSH Command on Shell

 SSH allows the secure transfer of data over an encrypted channel.
 It launches the application from a remote server using a secure connection.
 Following are three different ways to connect to SSH: